reuk/asteroids/readme.md

 Asteroids
 =========

-A little version of Asteroids in C++14 using just GLFW, GLEW, and GLM.
+A little version of Asteroids in C++14 using just GLFW, GLEW, GLM, and FreeType.

 Done
 ====